The Dummies’ Guide to Life Insurance

 Frequently Asked Questions about Life Insurance

 Should you replace your existing life insurance policy?
-Probably not.
+Probably not, unless your term has expired or soon to expire.
 Switching policies is often expensive because of the associated costs.
 For example, you’re probably older now than you were when you bought your existing policy.
-Premiums go up as you age.
+Premiums go up as you age unless you locked in permanent coverage originally.

 Life insurance is an important part of any adult’s financial plan.
 It’s a way to pay for your funeral expenses and replace your income if you die early.
 Life insurance is also an investment vehicle for many people.